-We did strap on the goggles and experience The 17th Door VR, which was just as horrifying as you might imagine.
-After being strapped into our seats with our VR goggles and headphones firmly in place, Johanna and I were plunged into the world of The 17th Door, and subjected to all of the horrors that have given this haunt its infamous reputation for the past couple of years.
+I did strap on the goggles and experience The 17th Door VR, which was just as horrifying as you might imagine.
+After being strapped into my seat with my VR goggles and headphones firmly in place, I was plunged into the world of The 17th Door, and subjected to all of the horrors that have given this haunt its infamous reputation for the past couple of years.
 There was nowhere to run, and nowhere to hide.
-The two of us sat there helplessly screaming and kicking – and in the end, Johanna actually cried out for mercy – the haunt’s safety word.
-That’s right… Johanna cried out the safety word!
-I made it all the way through – just barely.
+I sat there helplessly screaming and kicking – and in the end, I made it all the way through – just barely.

 In all honesty, this is the best VR experience I have ever had.
 Upgrading your ticket to The 17th Door to include the entire VR component is a mere $12 – the cost of a cocktail.
 Believe me – it’s worth it, and if you manage to make it all the way without screaming for mercy, you’ll be needing a cocktail or two to calm your nerves afterward!
 By all means, DO the VR experience – it’s horrifying in every way!
 Once guests finish the VR portion of the experience, they are sent directly into the maze – nerves will be frayed by this one-two punch, for sure.